-3.83.9 Section 31MA of the Act allows the Panel to receive evidence on oath.
+3.9 Section 31MA of the Act allows the Panel to receive evidence on oath.
 The Panel usually requires evidence at a section 32 meeting to be given on oath.
-The Panel may receive evidence via audio-visual communication, if the Panel and the person giving evidence agree.
+The Panel may receive evidence via audio-visual communication.

 Submissions